awslabs/assisted-log-enabler-for-aws/README.md

    * Ensure that the principal being used to log into the AWS Console has the permissions [above](https://github.com/awslabs/assisted-log-enabler-for-aws#permissions).
 2. Click on the icon for AWS Cloudshell next to the search bar.
    * Ensure that you're in a region where AWS CloudShell is currently available.
-3. Once the session begins, download the Assisted Log Enabler within the AWS CloudShell session.
+3. Once the session begins, download the Assisted Log Enabler for AWS within the AWS CloudShell session.
 ```
 git clone https://github.com/awslabs/assisted-log-enabler-for-aws.git
 ```